Rokiyth81/Sign-Language-Detection/README.md

 📦 Dataset
 The dataset is too large to include in GitHub.
-Download it manually and place it in the project folder. data.yaml  defines class names and paths to train, validation, and test images/labels.
+Download it manually and place it in the project folder. data.yaml -> defines class names and paths to train, validation, and test images/labels.

 🚀 Training the Model
-Run the training script: "Yolo model.py"
+Run the training script: "Yolo model.py",
 Trained weights will be saved automatically.

 🎥 Running Real-Time Detection
-Run the webcam detection script: "web cam.py"
+Run the webcam detection script: "web cam.py",
 Ensure the trained weights (best.pt) are available.
 The script will detect gestures in real time using your webcam.

 📊 Results
 Confusion matrix and sample predictions are generated during training.
-Visual results include: "results.png","confusion_matrix.png" Base model yolov8n.pt is included.
+Visual results include: "results.png","confusion_matrix.png".
+Base model yolov8n.pt is included.

 📖 References
-YOLOv8 Documentation
+YOLOv8 Documentation,
 Ultralytics GitHub